 Bucks for Charity Needs your Donation

-Bucks for Charity runs now through November 1.
+It's still not to late to donate funds to the Bucks for Charity campaign.
 It is is an important way The Ohio State University gives back to the central Ohio community.
 Annually, Ohio State faculty, staff and retirees can donate to one or more local nonprofit organizations through the fundraising campaign.
 Make your pledge today!

 Buckeye Biography: Enroll in free online course about Ohio State's 150-year history

 You may never learn how to properly pronounce "sesquicentennial," the word for 150th anniversary, which Ohio State University is celebrating this school year.
 But you can learn about the years of history that led to it - thanks to a new, free online course from Ohio State.